 The Foundation reserves the right to deny permission to any request.
 Permission to use photographs in the Collection must be obtained in writing.
 Permission for subsequent use or re-use of the photographs in any other project must be obtained in writing from the Foundation.
 Unauthorized use of the photographs within the Kennedy Family Collection may result in legal action.

 Photographs to be used must be identified and listed and all uses clearly explained.
-Requests must be made on the Kennedy Family Collection Licensing Request Form
+Requests must be made on the Kennedy Family Collection Licensing Request Form and submitted to:

 Kennedy Family Photo Collection Licensing

 If the John F. Kennedy Library Foundation grants permission to use an image from the Kennedy Family Collection, it is understood that the Foundation gives this permission only with regard to rights held by the Foundation.
 The Foundation does not covenant, warrant, or represent that it is the exclusive holder of all rights in the Work, and licensees agree that they will obtain any and all additional licenses and permissions that may be necessary before using an image.

 The Audio Visual Archives of the John F. Kennedy Presidential Library provides photographic reproduction services and a separate fee is paid to the Library for such service.

 Digital scans of photographs in the Kennedy Family Collection will not be provided until written permission has been obtained and a licensing fee has been paid.

 The license fee schedule for images in the Kennedy Family Collection is:

 Wrap around cover - $2,000

 Inside jacket cover/end paper - $750